handav/itp_fall_2018/classes/Class_3/README.md

 `cd workshop` to enter the folder.

-Otherwise, download the zip file to the location of your choosing.
+You can also, download the zip file to the location of your choosing.

 ## 2) Check your Python version and install requirements